CW-Henry/widgets_modifiers/README.md

           )
         ) // HERE
     ```
-    * Do note that if a border parameter is provided for .border(), it will override any value in width parameter.
+    * Do note that if a border parameter is provided for .border(), it will override any given value in width parameter.

+  - .shadow() is constructed with BoxShadow in BoxDecoration

+# d.
+Styling widgets

+  - .padding() utilizes flutter EdgeInsets class constructors to calculate widgets padding preferences.

+    Supported Constructors:

+      i.
+EdgeInsets.all(double value)
+      ```dart
+        Stack(...).padding(all: 16)
+      ```

+      ii.
+EdgeInsets.symmetric({double vertical = 0.0, double horizontal = 0.0})
+      ```dart
+        Stack(...).padding(vertical: 8, horizontal: 12)
+      ```

+      iii.
+EdgeInsets.only({double left = 0.0, double top = 0.0, double right = 0.0, double bottom = 0.0})
+      ```dart
+        Stack(...).padding(left: 8, top: 6, right: 10, bottom: 13)
+      ```

+    * if none parameters value are provided, associating widgets with .padding() modifier will return default padding of 8 in all directions.

+    * For EdgeInsets class information, please refer to Flutter documentation https://api.flutter.dev/flutter/painting/EdgeInsets-class.html

+# Suggestions and more features

+Feel free to provide your suggestions if you found any missing features that you would like widgets_modifiers to add.
+If you are interested in contributing or any bugs are found, please create a post on the widgets_modifiers library repo Wiki page.

 ## Additional information

-Please refer to Example page for all provided modifiers.
+Please refer to Example page for collection of all currently provided modifiers.
-Latest stable versions as in changelogs are recommended.
-If you are interested in contributing or any bugs are found, please create a post on the widgets_modifiers library repo Wiki page.
+If you are using the package in your Flutter project, please check and use the latest stable versions as in changelogs.